According to the latest American Hospital Association's fact sheet, combined underpayments were $100.4 billion in 2020.

-To add to this, in 2017, 66 percent of hospitals received Medicare payments that were less than cost, while 62 percent of hospitals received Medicaid payments that were less than cost.
+In 2020, 67 percent of hospitals received Medicare payments less than cost, while 62 percent of hospitals received Medicaid payments less than cost.

 Medicare is the federal health insurance program for the elderly.
 Medicaid provides health coverage for millions of low income Americans.
 The elderly and the poor in this country are not getting the funding for the health care they need.

 Disparity in Medicaid, Medicare and Commercial Insurance Payments: